SakshayMahna/ROS-TurtleBot-Tutorial/README.md

 2. Open a terminal, by click the button on lower left side > System Tools > LXTerminal.

-3. Through the terminal select the TurtleBot robot model. **Note**: For the ROS2 image it has been observed that the `burger` model of Turtlebot3 doesn't work.
+3. Through the terminal select the TurtleBot robot model. **Note**: For the ROS2 image it has been observed that the `burger` and `waffle_pi` model of Turtlebot3 doesn't work.
 So please, avoid using it.
+Sometimes, the simulation may launch in the first time, closing it and running it again would work.
     ```bash
     # Either one of the below command would work
     export TURTLEBOT3_MODEL=waffle
-    export TURTLEBOT3_MODEL=waffle_pi
     ```
 4. Launch the simulation through the following command.
 After running this command, a new Gazebo window would open with the Turtlebot robot in an empty space.
     ```bash
-    ros2 launch turtlebot3_gazebo turtlebot3_empty_world.launch.py
+    ros2 launch turtlebot3_gazebo empty_world.launch.py
     ```
 5. Keep the terminal window running as such, and open a new tab on the terminal through `File -> New Tab`.
 6. On the new tab, first set the robot model (same as the one set in step 3) and then run the teleoperation node.